Stocks pause for breath as AI worries simmer; yen gallops higher

 Nikkei futures rose on Wednesday as Asian stocks climbed, though the cash market was shut for a holiday.

-(Reporting by Harry Robertson in London and Tom Westbrook in Singapore; Editing by Kim Coghill and Joe Bavier)
+(Reporting by Harry Robertson in London and Tom Westbrook in Singapore; Editing by Kim Coghill, Joe Bavier and Alex Richardson)